 Treat OFWs as ATMs

 Some Filipinos are overly dependent on relatives working overseas that they don’t look for jobs or don’t attend classes because they are in an “abundant supply of financial aid”.
-Worse, money remittance from OFWs is spent on luxuries and expenses like mobile phones, cars, and jewelry they can brag to friends instead of investment like farm lots or small businesses.
+Worse, money remittance from OFWs is spent on luxuries and expenses like mobile phones, cars, and jewelry they can brag to friends instead of investments like farm lots or small businesses.

 Bato bato sa langit ang tatamaan, huwag magalit.

 On the flip side, there are many things we can be proud of as Filipinos and positive traits we should adopt at all times.
-So it’s important that as we try to fix our flaws, we are proud of the attributes that are unique to us Filipinos.
+So it’s crucial that as we try to fix our flaws, we are proud of the attributes that are unique to us Filipinos.